Darkness and Hope in these United States

 An impoverished Russia would have no other choice.

-For all the prosperity and apparent beauty of these United States, we are in a burgeoning state of crisis, one which our elders are happily trapped in even as a drug addict willingly and daily bruises, bleeds and poisons his body... and imagines himself to be in a perfect world.
+For all the prosperity and apparent beauty of these United States, we are in a burgeoning state of crisis, one which our elders are happily trapped in even as a needle addict willingly and daily bruises, bleeds and poisons his body... and imagines himself to be in a perfect world.
+Beneath the veneer, so it is with our body politic.

 Fortunately, there are many and exemplary exceptions among the elders, and the upcoming generations have in overwhelming majority more sane and productive views on subjects such as poverty and mass incarceration.
-The whole world, firmly in the orbit of American power, must exist in a state of semi-madness until these noble generations gain enough age to stand up to their elders.
+Let our great and resourceful USA reach out to join the world in the pursuit of a brave and noble new vision for human and American civilization.
+Let It be a practical set of programs and transformative phenomena that will lead us much closer to that ideal we are all 'created equal!' with a right to 'life, liberty, and the pursuit of happiness.'